 All of the M52 stations feature some form of artwork.
 For example the Flyways birds on the platform at Noord, the 7 Gates brickwork scupture at Noorderpark, the tiled walls and historic artefacts on display at Rokin and the light installation Ramses Shaffy, Lifelines at Vijzelgracht.

 The OV-chipkaart (OV-chip card) is the public transport smart card system for the Netherlands and is in use on the Amsterdam Metro.
 Passengers are required to check-in and check-out of their journeys using the card readers either at the gate barriers or on platforms at smaller stops.

 There are a number of different public transport ticket options available for Amsterdam.
-Disposable tickets include the GVB 1 hour fare (€2.80) or a GVB 24 hour ticket (€7.50) - 2013 prices.
-These can be bought from the GVB ticket machines or sales desk at the stations.
+Disposable tickets include the GVB 1 hour fare (€3), the GVB 1-7 day tickets (€7.50 to €34.50) and children's day ticket (€3.75) - 2018 prices.

-You can also buy an "empty" anonymous OV-chip card for €7.50 which lasts 4-5 years.
+You can also buy an empty anonymous OV-chip card for €7.50 which lasts 4-5 years.
 On top of this you need to load some credit onto the e-purse - this can then be used for travel.

 You need a minimum of €4 to check-in for a journey on the metro with an anonymous OV-chip card.
 The fare is calculated as a €0.90 flat boarding fee plus €0.155 per km travelled.
 The correct fare is automatically deducted from your card on checking out.